 With the diet, supplements and root cause medicine you can start feeling healthier and more energetic in no time.

-I invite you to work with my team to get on a hormone-regulating regimen that will help stop heavy periods that can contribute to iron deficiency anemia.
+I invite you to explore my Period Problems Solution Course to get on a hormone-regulating regimen that will help stop heavy periods that can contribute to iron deficiency anemia.

 We believe strongly in using food as medicine.
-Here is a sample meal plan from my clinic to support women with iron deficiency anemia and menorrhagia.
+Here is a sample meal plan from my clinic that we use in our online programs to support women with iron deficiency anemia and menorrhagia.

 Sample One Day Meal Plan to Boost Iron